 Many attorneys handle a wide breadth of cases categorized under “criminal defense,” and some concentrate on particular areas of defense.
 If you’re using search engines to create a list of possible attorneys who could help you with your legal problem, narrow your focus by specifying what kind of criminal defense you are in need of.

 Many lawyers list this information directly on their websites along with listings of prior cases available for clients to reference.

-In keeping with the first step I’ve listed here, building a strong level of communication is necessary even at the onset of your involvement with an attorney.
-If you decide to meet with someone who seems to fit your needs, prepare a concise yet complete summary of what your case entails in order to ensure both parties are on the same page.
+If you decide to meet with someone who seems to fit your needs, prepare a concise yet complete summary of your case in order to ensure both parties are on the same page.
 The better your attorney understands your situation and your goals, the better advice and counsel they can provide in return.

 • What happened during your arrest

 • What you were accused of by law enforcement officers

 • A listing of every other person who may have been involved

 After making sure the details of your case are clear to the attorney, the last step of the screening process is to determine who will be working on it and what rates they intend to bill you at.